yohan-hicof/motorbike_lean_tracker/README.md

 -Change the different background from drawn to images.

--Do the configuration interface for screen brightness, IMU calibration, and time update.

 -Create a python script to allow data visualisation from the saved file.

 -Find a way to estimate the laptime based on gps data.